CompuTec/pdc-docs/administrator-guide/setting-up-the-application/setting-up-the-application.md

 - Is Technician – a user with this checkbox checked has access to all not closed Downtime documents assigned to them and can modify Downtime Reason and close Downtime documents assigned to them,

 - Is DownTime Supervisor – a user with this checkbox checked has the same privileges as Technician but for all the Downtime documents in the system.
-The supervisor can also change Technician assign to any Downtime document.
+The supervisor can also change a Technician assigned to any Downtime document.

 ## Setup